Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Heart disease or
+- Heart failure or

 - Kidney disease or

 - Obesity (overweight)—Use with caution.
 The effects may be increased because of the slower removal of the medicine from the body.

 - Lung or breathing problems (eg, COPD) , severe or

 - Patients in shock or with loss of consciousness (coma) or

 - Sleep apnea (temporary stopping of breathing during sleep)—Use with caution.
 May increase risk for severe and serious breathing problems (eg, respiratory depression).

 Proper use of Versed